Nutrition in Plants Class 10

 There are three main types of nutrition in plants:

-1. Autotrophic Nutrition: This is when plants produce their own food through the process of photosynthesis.
-They use energy from the sun, water, and carbon dioxide from the air to produce glucose, which is then used for energy and growth.
+1. Autotrophic Nutrition: where plants produce their own food through the process of photosynthesis.
+They use energy from the sun, water and carbon dioxide from the air to produce glucose, which is then used for energy and growth.

-2. Heterotrophic Nutrition: This is when plants obtain their nutrients from external sources, such as through symbiotic relationships with fungi or bacteria or by obtaining nutrients from dead organic matter.
+2. Heterotrophic Nutrition: This is when plants obtain their nutrients from external sources, for example through symbiotic relationships with fungi or bacteria, or by obtaining nutrients from dead organic matter.

 Also Check – What is Holozoic Nutrition?